urotanketto/kettolab-todo-cli/README.md

 - ✅ `cargo fmt` – checks code formatting
 - ✅ `cargo clippy` – checks for common mistakes and style issues
+- ✅ `cargo test` – runs all unit tests to verify core functionality

 You can find the CI workflow in [.github/workflows/ci.yml](.github/workflows/ci.yml)